 - In FY 2007, a Depot Park Area Master Plan and a Request for Proposals (RFP) was released.
 The City Commission approved funding from the General Government and GRU budgets and an initial vendor was selected.
 At the end of FY 2007, it became evident that the direction of the Master Plan needed to change along with the selected firm.
-At that time, the GRU and Depot Park projects were separated into two projects for better tracking and accountability. - In FY 2008, the Depot Park Master Plan and the Implementation Timeline were approved by the CRA Board of Directors and the City Commission. - In FY 2009, the RFP for Depot Park was issued and a method for disposal of contaminated soil and remediation at the site was issued by the City Commission.
-The Depot Building was moved to a temporary site and a preservation architect was selected for the historic building.
-In addition, a landscape architect was selected for the overall park design and a study of the existing storm water ponds commenced. - In FY 2010, the remediation began and design is at 95%.
+At that time, the GRU and Depot Park projects were separated into two projects for better tracking and accountability.
+In FY 2007, a Request for Proposals (RFP) was released to develop a Master Plan for both GRU and Depot Park.
+The City Commission approved funding from the General Government and GRU budgets and an initial vendor was selected.
+During the fourth quarter, it became evident that the direction of the Master Plan needed to change along with the selected firm.
+During the fourth quarter of FY 07, the GRU and Depot Park projects were separated into two projects for better tracking and accountability. - In FY 2008, the Depot Park Master Plan and the Implementation Timeline were approved by the CRA Board of Directors and the City Commission.
+In FY 2008 and 2009, the general master plan for the GRU area was approved and staff began a work plan of the next steps needed for redevelopment, such as rezoning, environmental testing and reporting, public rights-of-way and the future layout of the site.
+Additional enhancements continue to be made in the surrounding properties such as Cotton Club, Depot Avenue, and Depot Park.